usefulsensors/tiny_code_reader_docs/README.md

 If you’re interested in learning more about this approach to system design, we have a [research paper describing what we call Machine Learning Sensors](https://arxiv.org/pdf/2206.03266.pdf).

+## Acknowledgements

+This module uses an RP2040 MCU from Raspberry Pi to run the QR code recognition.
+It's been a great piece of hardware to work with, with more RAM and compute than anything else in its class.

+We have found the [zxing-cpp](https://github.com/zxing-cpp/zxing-cpp) a very well-written and maintained source of information on barcode decoding in general and QR codes in particular.
+Useful Sensors is proud to be a sponsor of the project and we encourage anyone who finds these sensors useful to [do so too](https://github.com/sponsors/axxel).

+Lee Jackson at [Arducam](https://arducam.com) has been a fantastic help sourcing high-quality, low-cost camera modules.
+If you need imaging solutions for your microcontroller projects I highly recommend [talking to him](mailto:admin@arducam.com).

 ## Appendix